What is a historic resources survey?

 How are resources evaluated?

 Individual resources and districts are evaluated for significance in accordance with criteria established for listing in the National Register of Historic Places and California Register of Historical Resources as well as for local designation as City Historic-Cultural Monuments or Historic Preservation Overlay Zones (historic districts).
-Survey results identify resources eligible for designation as well as those that do not meet criteria for designation.
+Survey results identify resources eligible for designation.

 Do surveyed resources automatically become designated?